What’s the Best Red Light Therapy Wavelength for Skin Rejuvenation?

 • Improved skin texture and firmness

-This is the gold standard for anti-aging and the most common red light wavelength used in facial rejuvenation.
+This is widely considered the gold standard for anti-aging and the most common red light wavelength used in facial rejuvenation.

 850 nm - Deeper Support for Circulation and Healing